- 1.No license is required to become a certified life coach in Pennsylvania — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-Life Coach Training Programs in Pennsylvania
+Life Coach Training in Pennsylvania: Online & In-Person

 iPEC provides comprehensive ICF certification with over 20 years of accreditation.
 Symbiosis Coaching runs programs on New York time, accessible from eastern Pennsylvania.